liltrek-tech/skyhook-location-native/README.md

 #### Location authorization in macOS Catalina

-Due to changes in macOS Catalina, WPS API will now require that the application has obtained an authorization to determine a high precision location, such as a location based on Wi-Fi access points.
+Due to changes introduced in macOS Catalina, WPS API will now require that the application has obtained an authorization to determine a high precision location, such as a location based on Wi-Fi access points.
 If the authorization hasn't been granted, WPS API will return `WPS_ERROR_LOCATION_NOT_PERMITTED`.

 The application can rely on the SDK to obtain permission automatically when needed.
 This will result in the SDK showing a prompt to the user when location is being determined for the first time.